quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.rst

 As you can conclude from the :class:`!CosineAnalysis` code, we did not implement quite a few methods in there.
-These are provided by the :clas:`~quantify.base_analysis.BaseAnalysis`.
+These are provided by the :class:`~quantify.analysis.base_analysis.BaseAnalysis`.
 To gain some insight on what exactly is being executed we can enable the logging module and use the internal logger of the analysis instance:

 .. jupyter-execute::
+    :stderr:

     import logging
     # activate logging and set global level to show warnings only